puzzle/frontend-guides/README.md

 ### Linting & Fixing

-Use `eslint` (JavaScript) or `tslint` (TypeScript) to enforce coding conventions.
+Use either `eslint` (JavaScript) or `tslint` (TypeScript) to enforce coding conventions.
 Add the package `@puzzleitc/frontend-guides` to your project and provide the appropriate linter configuration as described below.

 You may use `eslint --fix '**/*.js'` or `tslint --fix '**/*.ts'` to automatically fix linting issues where possible.

 ## JavaScript

-* Lean towards [NPM scripts](https://docs.npmjs.com/misc/scripts) (see [Why I Left Gulp and Grunt for npm Scripts](https://medium.freecodecamp.com/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8)), otherwise use [Gulp](http://gulpjs.com/)
-* If you need a module bundler: use Webpack

 Consider the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).